scrapli/scrapli_cfg/docs/user_guide/basic_usage.md

 easily do configuration replaces without having to fully template out device configs.
 The obvious downside to this method is that it may require fairly complicated regular expressions in order to properly slice and dice the real config.

+## On Prepare

+The `on_prepare` argument of the scrapli-cfg objects gives users the opportunity to pass a callable that will be executed prior to any operations occurring (this happens during the aptly named "prepare" method which you should be calling prior to using scrapli_cfg operations -- note that if you use the context manager functionality this will already be called for you!).
+The purpose of this `on_prepare` callable is to... prepare a device for config operations.
+Initially scrapli_cfg platforms contained a sane default `on_prepare` function that basically just disabled console logging.
+The reasoning for disabling console logging is to ensure that any `get_config` operations don't have log messages garbling up the output.

+This "sane default" setting has since been removed as it was a bit too much "magic" -- meaning that it felt wrong for scrapli_cfg to be making any kind of persistent configuration changes to your devices potentially without users being aware that was happening.
+As such, it would be a good idea to provide an `on_prepare` callable to at the very least disable console logging.